Armine13/RoboticsProject/README.md

 # 3. Conclusion and Future Work

 In this report, we proposed two works, human activity recognition and wireless real-time rgbdslam.
 The prerequisites, installation, implementation and other technical details of the packages are explained in the report.
-The demos are shown with Youtube vedios.
+The demos are shown with Youtube videos.
 Our idea was to merge our two works so that we could implement controlling map building with human gestures (hand gesture, for instance).
 We will do this in the future.